Skip to main content

 How to Engrave a Trophy in KL: The Complete Guide

-Step-by-step guide to engraving a trophy in Kuala Lumpur — from design files to delivery.
-Bulk, rush, custom designs, all explained.
+Step-by-step guide to engraving a trophy in Kuala Lumpur, from design files to delivery.
+Bulk runs, rush jobs, custom shapes and proofing, all explained simply.

-8 min read Last updated 27 March 2026 By iTrophy Team
+10 min read Last updated 6 June 2026 By Ken Tsen

 Before you message anybody, get rough answers to four questions.